okansungur/drafts/README.md

 SOLID
-- The Single Responsibility Principle: A class should have one, and only one, reason to change
+- __The Single Responsibility Principle__: A class should have one, and only one, reason to change
-- The Open Closed Principle: Software entities should be open to extension but closed to modification (Ex:strategy pattern)
+- __The Open Closed Principle__: Software entities should be open to extension but closed to modification (Ex:strategy pattern)
 ```
 /////*************CalculatorOperation****************
 public interface CalculatorOperation {